- Clear away brain fog

 - Responsiveness or readiness to help relieve that suffering.

 Because of the above four steps, participants of CCT first learn about and practice mindfulness.
 This type of connection with the human mind makes sense because you aren’t able to notice other people's suffering unless you are in the present moment.

 As a teacher of CCT, I often field questions about compassion.
 My students ask if certain acts are considered compassionate, because they believe their small acts aren’t “enough.”
 I ask them to consider how, oftentimes, the smallest act of compassion can have the biggest impact.

 For example, has anyone ever truly listened to you as you share a problem?
 This person listened without trying to fix your problem, and this person wasn’t relating it back to his/her own life or emotions.
 He/she listened without judgment.

 The simple act of listening with your full presence can be one of the most compassionate acts you can offer.
-Unfortunately, compassionate listening has become increasingly rare as technology and busy lives may pull your attention away.
+Unfortunately, compassionate listening has become increasingly rare as technology and busy lives may pull our attention away from each other.

 An important distinction between feeling empathy and compassion is how they can affect your overall well-being.
 If you are frequently feeling the pain of another, you may experience a great deal of burnout.
 This is a common problem for caregivers and health care providers, and it’s been labeled “empathy fatigue.”

 Compassion, however, is a renewable resource.
 When you have the ability to feel empathy for the other person but then extend a hand to alleviate someone’s pain, you are less likely to burn out.